Prudential misses estimates as losses from derivatives soar

-Prudential Financial Inc (PRU.N), the second-largest U.S. life insurer, reported a quarterly profit that fell short of market estimates by a wide margin, mainly due to losses tied to its derivatives programme.
+Prudential Financial Inc (PRU.N), the second-largest U.S. life insurer, reported a quarterly profit that fell short of market estimates by a wide margin, mainly due to losses tied to its derivatives program.

-Overall charges and losses during the quarter totalled $1.13 billion, with derivatives-linked losses forming the majority.
+Overall charges and losses during the quarter totaled $1.13 billion, with derivatives-linked losses forming the majority.

 Nearly half of the losses stemmed from a stronger dollar, particularly against the Japanese yen.
 Japan accounts for about a third of the company's international premiums.